Bollinger Bands - Technical Indicators

 historical volatility to compare stock price movements to the moving

 average levels.
-Bollinger Bands usually consist of upper and lower bands
+Having evolved from the concept of trading bands, Bollinger Bands usually consist of upper and lower bands

 and may include a moving average as a reference.
 Bollinger Bands were